Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Minstefradrag

 Minstefradrag is a standard deduction related to work expenses.
 Standard costs are assumed here to facilitate settlement.
-Minstefradrag ranges from 31 to 800 kr for the whole year.
-If you stayed in Norway for a shorter period, it is proportionally lower.
+Minstefradrag ranges from NOK 31 to NOK 800 for the whole year.
+If you stayed NOK longer in Norway – it is proportionally lower.
 Here it is easiest to find out whether the office has correct data about us.
-If we earned a minimum of 109 kr/month, minstefradrag should be the maximum for us.
+If we earned a minimum of NOK 109/month, minstefradrag should be the maximum for us.
 You should always check the correctness of minstefradrag - this is where most office errors occur!

 Minstefradrag should be the lesser of these two amounts: